pingidentity/terraform-provider-pingone/docs/resources/identity_provider.md

 Required:

 - `client_id` (String) A string that specifies the application ID from Amazon.
-- `client_secret` (String) A string that specifies the application secret from Amazon.
+- `client_secret` (String, Sensitive) A string that specifies the application secret from Amazon.

 <a id="nestedblock--apple"></a>